 Even when comparing SiteGround’s cloud hosting to NameHero’s managed cloud VPS plans, SiteGround starts at $100/month for 4 CPU cores + 8GB RAM.
 NameHero’s similar Hero 8GB Cloud plan has 8 CPU cores + 8GB RAM for just $52 (and it comes with faster NVMe storage instead of SATA SSDs).
 So you’re paying roughly $50/month less and getting 4 more CPU cores.

 7. CPU Limits – SiteGround’s Inode Limits And Taking Down Sites

 CPU limits are a huge issue with SiteGround.

 If you exceed them, they will take down your site until you upgrade.
 You can try to lower CPU usage, but in my case (and many others) there’s nothing you can do to prevent it.
 I wrote the #1 ranked tutorial on reducing CPU in WordPress and still wasn’t able to solve it.
 Like many others, I came to the conclusion that no matter what is done, you will likely have to upgrade your plan.

-Since LiteSpeed is more efficient than Nginx (what SiteGround uses), you’re already less likely to get CPU issues on NameHero.
-And assuming you use LiteSpeed Cache on NameHero, you can use Redis which is also more efficient with memory usage than SiteGround’s memcached.
+Because LiteSpeed is more efficient than Nginx (what SiteGround uses), you’re already less likely to get CPU issues on NameHero.
+And assuming you use LiteSpeed Cache on NameHero, you can use Redis which is more efficient with memory usage than SiteGround’s Memcached.

 |NameHero Data Centers||SiteGround Data Centers|